Strawb3rryjam/QuickSnip/README.md

 ﻿# 📸 QuickSnip - A Modern Photobooth App

 QuickSnip is a fun and easy photo booth app.
-Snap pictures, add filters, and share your memories right from your browser.
+Quickly snap pictures, add filters, and share your memories right from your browser.

 ## ✨ Features